-Hayling Island has a population of over 17,000, is located on the south Hampshire coast, within the Borough of Havant and has approximately 38km of coastline.
+Hayling Island has a population of over 17,000, it is located on the south Hampshire coast, within the Borough of Havant and covers approximately 38km of coastline.

 Being an island community, climate change is one of the largest challenges Hayling Island will face.
 It poses a significant threat to the economy, environment, health and way of life.
 Rising sea levels due to climate change are predicted to significantly increase the level of coastal flood and erosion risk on the island.

-If no flood defences were in place, over 330 properties are currently at flood risk on the island from an extreme (1 in 200 year or 0.5% Annual Exceedance Probability (AEP)) event.
-By 2120, with sea level rise and climate change, this figure rises to over 2,850 properties at risk from coastal flooding during a similar extreme event and over 1,510 properties at risk from coastal erosion on Hayling Island.
-Access and egress on and off the island to the mainland via the sole road bridge connection (A3023) is also at risk.
+If no flood defences were in place, over 330 properties would currently be at flood risk on the Island from an extreme tidal flood event (1 in 200 year or 0.5% Annual Exceedance Probability (AEP)).
+By 2120, with sea level rise and climate change, this figure rises to over 2,850 properties at risk from coastal flooding during a similar event.
+By 2120, 1,510 properties are also predicted to be at risk from coastal erosion on Hayling Island.
+Access and egress on and off the Island via the sole road bridge connection (A3023) is also at risk.

-In order to manage these risks into the future, the North Solent Shoreline Management Plan (NSSMP) recommended the need to develop a Flood and Coastal Erosion Risk Management (FCERM) Strategy for the Hayling Island Coastline.
-The plan is to develop an FCERM Strategy for Hayling Island, identifying management approaches for the next 100 years, in two stages; Part 1: Hayling Island Funding and Implementation Strategy – now complete, and Part 2: Hayling Island full FCERM Strategy
+In order to manage these risks into the future, the North Solent Shoreline Management Plan (NSSMP) recommended the need to develop a Flood and Coastal Erosion Risk Management (FCERM) Strategy for the Hayling Island coastline.
+The FCERM Strategy for Hayling Island has been developed in two stages; Part 1: Hayling Island Funding and Implementation Strategy - now complete, and Part 2: Hayling Island Coastal Management Strategy (HICMS).

 During development of the FCERM Strategy we will: